 WHAT WILL APPRENTICES LEARN?

-Apprentices will learn the skills needed to build a media career, focusing on one job in particular.
+Apprentices will learn the skills needed to build a media career.

 WHERE WILL THE TRAINING TAKE PLACE?

-Training will be split between the classroom and on the job (via production placements in north Wales).
+Training will be split between off the job (virtual learning) and on the job (via production placements in north Wales).

 WHAT ROLES DOES THIS APPRENTICESHIP COVER?

-The roles offered will depend on what jobs companies are able to offer.
+The roles offered will depend on what jobs the host companies are able to offer.
 In the past they have included: